 Argentinian Malbec Salta

 The meaning of Amalaya is hope for a miracle in native Indian and is apropos for right now.
 For Donald Hess, it was the miracle of finding water in the Cafayate Desert of Salta.
-For us, while we sip our Malbec, we hope for the miracle of a vaccine to cure the COVID-19, and our lives of social distancing to return to some semblance of normal.
+For us, while we sip our Malbec, we hope for the miracle of a vaccine to cure COVID-19 and for our lives of social distancing to return to some semblance of normal.

 Weisinger Family Winery 2016: Little did I expect to discover a Malbec from a winery located in Ashland, Oregon.
 As it turns out, it was one of my favorite wines from this winery.
 Eric Weisinger’s interpretation of the Malbec grape is exceptional.
 The flavors display plums and blueberries with hints of white pepper on the finish.